mrityunjay33/Projects/Traffic Cop - Learn Load Balancer using HAProxy/README.md

 ## Activity 3.2
 ---
 - Change ` server server01 localhost:8080 ` to ` server server01 localhost:8080 weight 4 ` in the configuration file.
-- Similarly append `" weight < Any number > ( For now only add 1 ) " ` to all the backend application nodes.
+- Similarly append `" weight < Any number > "` ( For now specify 1 ) to all the backend application nodes.
 - Head to the browser and type `localhost:3000` and keep on refreshing and note down the results.

 <details>